 IV.
 Concluding Remarks

 Government restrictions and behavioral changes caused by the COVID-19 pandemic have resulted in an unprecedented “travel shock”—especially a collapse in international tourism.
 We have characterized some stylized features of economies heavily reliant on tourism activities as a source of international revenues and as a share of GDP—mostly but not exclusively very small middle- and high-income economies, and generally large international debtors in relation to their GDP.
-In contrast, much fewer countries have large net expenditures on international travel in relation to their GDP, making this shock very asymmetric in terms of its impact on external accounts and economic activity.
+In contrast, many fewer countries have large net expenditures on international travel in relation to their GDP, making this shock very asymmetric in terms of its impact on external accounts and economic activity.
 We have documented the impact of the travel shock on their external accounts and economic growth in 2020.
 We have shown how net revenues from international travel have plummeted, leading to a worsening of the current account balance.
 This worsening has been contained by import declines, as well as by reduced income payments on external liabilities, most likely capturing lower returns on foreign-owned tourism infrastructure.
 We have also shown how the international travel balance and the oil balance pre-COVID explain a sizable fraction of the cross-country deviations of current account balances in 2020 from their pre-COVID projections, with worse outcomes for countries dependent on tourism and oil exports.

 On the economic activity front, we have shown how the deviation of 2020 growth from its pre-COVID forecast is very strongly correlated with the share of tourism in GDP, and to a lesser extent with other indicators of the supply composition of economic activity (the share of manufacturing and agriculture in value added).
 Indicators of the intensity of the pandemic, such as recorded deaths scaled by population and the stringency of lockdowns, also contribute to explaining growth shortfalls, but in general to a lesser extent than the variables capturing the composition of economic activity.
 We also find some evidence that countries with higher GDP per capita pre-COVID fared somewhat better, after controlling for the variables mentioned above.
 The empirical results on the importance of the share of tourism in explaining the size of the 2020 output shock are overwhelmingly driven by those economies more heavily reliant on tourism activity and international revenues.